xjuric29/iis/README.md

 sudo mysql < /var/git/iis/dev/sql/init_db.sql
 ```

-Now is the Nette blank project running on http://iis!
+Now is the iis project running on http://iis!

+## Useful tips
+- Set the "post_max_size" and "upload_max_filesize" to **20M** in php.ini file.
+This ensure that add/edit ticket page will work correct with bigger size of images.
+- Create folder **web-project/www/img/usr** if it is not exists and change permissions to **777**.